-Smile IT are a Brisbane managed service provider and experts in Office 365 migrations.
-We’re big fans of the Microsoft Office technology platform and would love to answer your questions about it.
+Smile IT are a Brisbane managed service provider and experts in Microsoft 365 migrations.
+We’re big fans of the Microsoft 365 technology platform and would love to answer your questions about it.
 Please get in touch if we can help out with anything.

 When he’s not writing tech articles or turning IT startups into established and consistent managed service providers, Peter Drummond can be found kitesurfing on the Gold Coast or hanging out with his family!